SU_B_02

 [i] [Can you] tell us something about it?

-Yes, we were eleven children from the father’s side.
+[r] Yes, we were eleven children from the father’s side.
 My father was married to three women.

 [i] Okay.

-[i] Does anyone have you all […]?
+[i] Do you all have […]?

 [i] Aha.

-[r] And sand was mined behind us.
+[r] And behind us sand was also broken down.

-[i] And your mother?
+[i] And her mother?

 [r] Yes.